When we talk about the quality of honey, two issues spring to mind:

 Digital refractometers work the same way as analogue refractometers but use an LED light source.
 Once you have placed the sample on the screen, you flash the LED light, and the refractometer records the reading.

 No matter which of these two types you use, the refractometer’s accuracy depends heavily on calibration.
-That’s what will talk about next.
+That’s what we will talk about next.

-Although most refractometers are calibrated before shipment, it is best to verify by configuring it when you get it.
+Although most refractometers are calibrated before shipment, it is best to verify by configuring them when you get them.

 The liquid used to calibrate your refractometer depends on the kind of refractometer you have.

 Sometimes, the calibration instructions tell you to use distilled water for a zero reading, yet your refraction readings range from 40-90% Brix.
 That’s because the seller can attach generic instructions unsuitable for the product you’ve bought, which is frustrating but fixable.

 If your calibrated refractometers do not go as low as zero on Brix %, the recommended liquid is extra virgin olive oil, which has a Brix value of 71.5 or a corresponding moisture reading of 27%.